 As soon as it’s decided that the death is a result of a work-related injury, the WCB makes a lump sum payment to the worker’s estate to help with the necessary expenses stemming from the death of the worker, including burial.
 If the death happens away from the worker’s home community, the cost of transporting the body could also be covered.

 An estate is a legal process for dealing with the property of the deceased, including WCB compensation, after death.
 For more information, visit the Saskatchewan Court of Queen’s Bench website.
 Also consult with a lawyer and your financial institution.

 Additional resources available from the Public Legal Education Association of Saskatchewan:

 If you are the spouse of a worker who died as a result of a work injury, you may qualify for additional compensation.
 Read more about spousal benefits.

 The WCB offers support to families of a worker who has died as a result of a work injury.
 Read more about counselling support for fatally and catastrophically injured workers.

-For more information, or to find out if you qualify for compensation, contact your WCB case manager or call 1.800.667.7590.
+For more information, or to find out if you qualify for compensation, contact your WCB customer care facilitator or call 1.800.667.7590.